Elizaongwz/DSA4264/technical-report.md

 #### 3.2.2 Data Cleaning and Feature Engineering

 ##### trunkroutes.csv
-After retrieving the raw data, our first step was to filter for buses with Category == "TRUNK" in `bus_services.csv, we then joined the filtered dataframe by ServiceNo to `bus_routes.csv` to create a new dataframe `trunkroutes`, saving it as 'trunkroutes.csv' for further analysis.
+After retrieving the raw data, our first step was to filter for buses with Category == "TRUNK" in `bus_services.csv, we then joined the filtered data frame by ServiceNo to `bus_routes.csv` to create a new data frame `trunkroutes`, saving it as 'trunkroutes.csv' for further analysis.

 <img width="712" alt="Screenshot 2024-11-04 at 4 46 26 PM" src="https://github.com/user-attachments/assets/4612d219-f53b-4a43-a179-326205a88f08">